 STACK does not offer what most people think of as a traditional cashback program.
-Instead, they offer a network of different rewards, but not on every purchase.
+Instead, they call their rewards cashback, but they instead offer a network of different rewards—instead of on every purchase in a category the way you’d expect of a cashback program.
 They advertise it as “instant cashback,” but it directs you to their rewards program, which offers two types of rewards: a percentage off your order, or cashback.
 If it’s a percentage off your order, you’ll see the discount when you go to pay.
 If it’s a dollar-based reward, like $1 for every $10 you spend, that’s when you’ll see cashback applied to your STACK card.

-But here’s the thing: To understand which program is best, you also need to consider how much you’re actually going to spend on the card.
-If you spend $1000 a month on your prepaid card, 1.5% cash back is $15, which is what you’ll earn with the extra 1% cashback for 90 days when you sign up with my code.
-If you sign up for KOHO Premium with my code, you’ll earn 3% for the first 90 days—which gives you $30 per $1000 you spend.
+To understand which program is best, you also need to consider how much you’re actually going to spend on the card.
+If you spend $1000 a month on your KOHO card, 1.5% cash back is $15, which is what you’ll earn with the extra 1% cashback for 90 days when you sign up with my code.
+If you sign up for KOHO Premium with code HALFBANKED, you’ll earn 3% for the first 90 days—which gives you $30 per $1000 you spend.

-So one or two deals you can use through STACK to save money might actually be the best fit for you in terms of total rewards.
+So one or two deals you can use through STACK to save money might be the best fit for you in terms of total rewards, if you find deals that fit with what you want to buy anyways.
 Just because it’s not actually “cashback” doesn’t mean it’s not a solid reward—it just depends on your situation and your purchase preferences.

-KOHO also offers a selection of partner offers with different rewards, but their selection is more limited (but I do love that they’ve focused more on rewards and offers that will help you level up your financial life, like a Wealthsimple Save account and discounts on Willful wills).
+KOHO also offers a selection of partner offers with different rewards, but their selection is more limited.
+I love that they’ve focused more on rewards and offers that will help you level up your financial life, like a Wealthsimple Save account and discounts on Willful wills.